obophenotype/upheno/docs/reference/data-integration.md

 unstructured sources where basic NLP techniques fail to yield any useful results.
 Note though that such methods lack the transparency of basic methods, which means they impose a higher burden on human reviewers in scenarios where accuracy is essential.

+!!! tip

+    For people working on named entity recognition there is a bit of a point to be made to try and extract not only the complete phenotype expression, but actually map the individual components, like characteristics and chemicals.
+If you do that, you can directly construct a pre-coordinated phenotype class compatible with the uPheno framework, even if no such class currently exists.
+Even if it does, it would easily be recognisable as an "inferred equivalent class".

 ### Level 2 integration: Knowledge

 The real magic with respect to computational phenotype data comes through the integration of knowledge.